 She has continued on her involvement working freelance with NGOs in campaign efforts surrounding disarmament, and is now Programme Associate at METO, where she is keen to focus her work further on her existing interest in the MENA region, and the possibilities of establishing a WMD-free zone.
 She co-hosts the bi-weekly METO podcast, ‘In the Zone’.

 Jacob is currently pursuing a BA in International Relations at Durham University in the UK.
 He is particularly interested in security and area studies, and hopes to work in international affairs in the future.
-Alongside his degree, he is a campus ambassador for Polis Analysis, and a contributor to the Chatham House Common Futures Conversations initiative.
+Alongside his degree, he has worked towards peacebuilding and conflict resolution in Bosnia and Herzegovina, and is a contributor to the Chatham House Common Futures Conversations initiative.